Santander's free business banking is no longer forever

 "We are running along quite nicely as we are; £7.50 a month is £90 a year, which we could do without," Mr Daniels says.

-"But I feel that once they have got us onto that, and they have got us off the free banking they could charge for cheques and everything, so we could end up in a horrendous situation where we pay a lot of money every month," he explains.'Not viable'
+"But I feel that once they have got us onto that, and they have got us off the free banking they could charge for cheques and everything, so we could end up in a horrendous situation where we pay a lot of money every month," he explains.

 The accounts in question are largely ones that Santander has inherited from banks it has taken over in the past - the Abbey and the Alliance & Leicester.